Learn about the life cycle of a butterfly with a hatching kit, books, crafts, activities, and fun party treats for their release day.

 We went outside to the garden and collected some flowers to put into the bottom of the habitat.
 Then we mixed up 1 cup of water with 3 teaspoons of sugar and used the dropper that was included in the kit to add dew drops to the flowers and leaves.
 This is what the butterflies drink.
 I thought that we should observe them for another day before releasing them, but Marisol was insistent that we release them that same afternoon.
-So we planned a little butterfly party for our friends to see them off on their journey.

 There was Butterfly Fairy Bread.
-Tip: Spread a small amount of butter down the center and dip bread in chocolate sprinkles.
+Spread a small amount of butter down the center and dip bread in chocolate sprinkles.
 Then spread butter on the wings and dip those individually in rainbow sprinkles.